jonaeru/perfect_dark/README.md

 The Nintendo Switch build ZIP comes with all 3 regions in different folders: `perfectdark`, `perfectdark_pal` and `perfectdark_jpn`.

 Take the folder for the region you want and put it into the `/switch` folder on your SD card, then put your ROM into the `data` folder inside of the folder you extracted as described above.

+`port-net` currently does not work on the Switch.

 ## Controls